Review: the Invisible Life of Addie LaRue

 First of all: the relationship between Addie and Luc confused me.
 Luc was the enemy.
 A sexy enemy, sure, but an enemy nonetheless.
 He wanted to see Adeline break, but... his actions toward her signaled more than a dark god's fancy in a soul owed him.
 Addie also gave off mixed messages: she hated him, yet they were lovers.
 She accepted gifts and assistance from him, but pushed him away when it suited her.
 She obsessively gauged his mood by the shade of his green eyes.
 (I lost track of what each shade meant, no matter how much foreshadowing Schwab tied to it.)

 The intriguing premise grew dull.
 Addie dabbled in the world she was so hungry for in her youth.
 She was in France to see Voltaire, and cross-dressed to experience real life.
 She was in Germany when Archduke Ferdinand's assassination launched the Great War.
 She sold her body when she had to, and loaned it out other times for a safe place to sleep.
-Her occasional trips back to her hometown felt cliché and provided an unnecessary reminder that everything is forgotten in time.
+Her occasional trips back to her hometown felt cliché and provided unnecessary reminders that everything is forgotten in time.
 Somehow, she knew enough piano to write part of a song for a pop artist.

 But she can influence artists intrigued by her seven perfect star-freckles.
 She met Voltaire, sort of.
 She watched Beethoven pay up to Luc.